 The brief’s key findings are:

-- The 2015 Trustees Report shows little change from last year:
+- The 2016 Trustees Report shows virtually no change:

-- The deficit as a percent of GDP remains at about 1 percent.
+- The deficit as a percentage of GDP remains at about 1 percent.

-- Trust fund exhaustion moved back slightly from 2033 to 2034, after which payroll taxes still cover about three quarters of promised benefits.
+- Trust fund exhaustion is still 2034, after which payroll taxes still cover about three quarters of promised benefits.

 - The shortfall is manageable, but action should be taken soon to restore confidence in the program and give people time to adjust to needed changes.

 - Also of note, the Bipartisan Budget Act of 2015 did two things:

 - It reallocated payroll taxes to extend the life of the DI trust fund.

 - It helpfully eliminated claiming loopholes, which had a small positive effect on program finances.